 MTJMA had no detections of Volatile Organic Compounds or Synthetic Organic Compounds.
 MTJMA completed all the required monitoring for Total Coliform Bacteria and none was detected.
 Therefore, no tests for E. coli were required.
-Although the lowest value for the entry point disinfection residual was below the 0.60 level, it was less than 4 hours and therefore, no violation occurred.

 The MTJMA Board & Field Crew Leader would like to remind all customers of the following: